 I’ve written before offering tips for caring for a child with cancer, but as I’ve had more friends and acquaintances receive a cancer diagnosis, I thought I would broaden the suggestions a bit.
-Many of these do not apply just to cancer patients and their families – many of them can be helpful for those facing chronic, life-threatening, or autoimmune illnesses, as well.
+These do not apply just to cancer patients and their families–many of them can be helpful for those facing chronic, life-threatening, and autoimmune illnesses, as well.

 - If you have spare gift cards laying around, please consider donating those to CCX!

-- Help with meals – either cook for the family, organize a food tree, or buy the family prepared meals that are delivered.
-(Omaha Steaks is always an option.)
+- Help with meals.
+Either cook for the family, organize a food tree, or buy the family prepared meals that are delivered.
+(A meal service or something like Omaha Steaks may be an option.)

 - Organize a wish list for any items the family may need and communicate that to friends/family.